UnicornTV/Flourish-Tutorial/storyboard.md

 click on the label to change the label text to "Calendar view."
 After that, double click on the tab bar item's name and change the name from item to calendar.
 Build and run your project to confirm we've added a third view.

+### Adding views to our default project

+Our app is going to consist of 5 views:
+* Authentication
+* My Entries
+* New Entry
+* Calendar
+* Trends
+* Settings

+All of these views, with the exception of the authentication view, are going to be tabs in our tab bar.
+Currently our tab bar only has two views, so let's add three more.

 Now we need to add two more views so follow the same procedure as we did for our calendar scene to create a trend scene and a settings scene.
 Now that we've added